owntracks/recorder/README.md

 We took a number of decisions for the design of the recorder and its utilities:

 * Flat files.
 The filesystem is the database.
 Period.
 That's were everything is stored.
 It makes incremental backups, purging old data, manipulation via the Unix toolset easy.
 (Admittedly, for fast lookups we employ LMDB as a cache, but the final word is in the filesystem.)
 We considered all manner of databases and decided to keep this as simple and lightweight as possible.
 You can however have the _recorder_ send data to a database of your choosing, in addition to the file system it uses, by utilizing our embedded Lua hook.
 * We wanted to store received data in the format it's published in.
 As this format is JSON, we store this raw payload in the `.rec` files.
 If we add an attribute to the JSON published by our apps, you have it right there.
 There's one slight exception: the monthly logs (the `.rec` files) have a leading timestamp and a relative topic; see below.
+(In the particular case of the OwnTracks firmware for Greenwich devices which can publish in CSV mode, we convert the CSV into OwnTracks JSON for storage.)
 * File names are lower case.
 A user called `JaNe` with a device named `myPHONe` will be found in a file named `jane/myphone`.
 * All times are UTC (a.k.a.
 Zulu or GMT).
 We got sick and tired of converting stuff back and forth.
 It is up to the consumer of the data to convert to localtime if need be.
 * The _recorder_ does not provide authentication or authorization.
 Nothing at all.
 Zilch.
 Nada.
 Think about this before making it available on a publicly-accessible IP address.
 Or rather: don't think about it; just don't do it.
 You can of course place a HTTP proxy in front of the `recorder` to control access to it.